Find a Lender-Approved Local Conveyancer in Old Coulsdon

 Ready to buy a new home?
 Find a law firm approved by your lender.

-• 1 The mark of a good conveyancing solicitor in Old Coulsdon is quality not quantity.
-The level of service offered by conveyancing "factories" (sometimes 'recommended' by national chain estate agents) often falls short of the high standards of professionalism you would hope for.
+• 1 The hallmark of our conveyancing solicitors in Old Coulsdon is quality not quantity.
+The level of service offered by conveyancing "factories" (sometimes 'recommended' by national chain estate agents) sometimes falls short of the high standards of professionalism you would hope for.

-• 3 Property lawyer conveyancing lawyers have excellent personal links with Old Coulsdon estate agents and work very closely with them and local surveyors so as to ensure transactions proceed expeditiously.
+• 3 Lawyer conveyancing lawyers have extremely good personal connections with Old Coulsdon estate agents and work very closely with them and local surveyors so as to ensure transactions proceed expeditiously.

 Recently asked questions about conveyancing in Old Coulsdon

-I own a renovated Edwardian house in Old Coulsdon.
-Conveyancing practitioner represented me and Barclays Direct.
-I happened to do a free search for it on the Land Registry database and there are a couple of entries: one for freehold, another for leasehold with the matching property.
-If a house is not a freehold shouldn't I have been informed?
+My wife and I have a semi-detached Georgian house in Old Coulsdon.
+Conveyancing solicitor represented me and Skipton Building Society.
+I happened to do a free search for it on the Land Registry database and I saw two entries: one for freehold, another for leasehold with the matching address.
+I'd like to know for sure, how can I find out??

-You need to read the Freehold register you have again and check the Charges Register for mention of a lease.
-The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Old Coulsdon and other locations in the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with mortgage companies.
-You can also question the position with your conveyancing solicitor who carried out the work.
+You should read the Freehold register you have again and check the Charges Register for mention of a lease.
+The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
+It is not completely unheard of in Old Coulsdon and other locations in the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with lenders.
+You can also question the situation with the conveyancing solicitor who conducted the work.

 Last updated